janmichalik/evenlite/README.md

-# Evenlite Plugin for WordPress

-A booking system tightly integrated with WooCommerce to manage reservations and payments.
+A booking Wordpress plugin tightly integrated with WooCommerce to manage reservations and payments.
 It connects to a standalone Angular frontend for real-time availability and scheduling.
 Access is restricted to WordPress administrators for secure control over all booking operations.